-Return 1 if the (?J) option setting is used in the pattern, otherwise 0.
-The fourth argument should point to an int variable.
-The (?J) internal option setting changes the local PCRE_DUPNAMES option.
+Return 1 if the (?J) or (?-J) option setting is used in the pattern, otherwise 0.
+The fourth argument should point to an int variable. (?J) and (?-J) set and unset the local PCRE_DUPNAMES option, respectively.

 PCRE_INFO_LASTLITERAL

 Return the value of the rightmost literal byte that must exist in any matched string, other than at its start, if such a byte has been recorded.
 The fourth argument should point to an int variable.
 If there is no such byte, -1 is returned.
 For anchored patterns, a last literal byte is recorded only if it follows something of variable length.
 For example, for the pattern //a\d+z\d+/ the returned value is "z", but for //a\dz\d/ the returned value is -1.